dynatrace-oss/barista/src/lib/overlay/README.md

 # Overlay

+The overlay component is used to display additional context information or to analyze charts, tags or tiles.
+The overlay's content should be reduced to a minimal amount of necessary components to display further information and actions.

 There are two ways to create overlays: using the `DtOverlay` service or the `DtOverlayTrigger` directive.
 The service can be used to apply overlays programatically or to pass components into the overlay.
 The directive can be used inside the template with a `templateRef` as the content of the overlay.
 The following basic example uses the `DtOverlay` service and passes an optional configuration (find details below) to the overlay.

 <docs-source-example example="DefaultOverlayExampleComponent"></docs-source-example>